Windows live mail

 Back to glossary

-Windows Live Mail is an email client developed by Microsoft as part of its Windows Essentials 2012 suite.
+Windows Live Mail, also known as 'live mail windows', is a discontinued email client developed by Microsoft as part of its Windows Essentials 2012 suite, known for its functionality and features as an email client designed for Windows operating systems.
+In Microsoft Windows, configuring email accounts in Windows Live Mail is straightforward and user-friendly.
 It is a successor to Outlook Express and Windows Mail, designed to integrate with Windows Live Hotmail (now Outlook.com) and other Microsoft services.
 Despite its discontinuation in 2017, it continues to be used by many due to its user-friendly interface and robust features.

 Features of Windows Live Mail

-Windows Live Mail came with a host of features that made it popular among users.
+Windows Live Mail, also known as 'live mail windows', is a discontinued freeware email client developed by Microsoft.
+It came with a host of features that made it popular among users.
 It supported POP3, IMAP, and HTTP website (like Hotmail) email protocols.
 It also had a calendar feature that allowed users to manage their schedules and appointments.

-Another notable feature was its ability to aggregate multiple email accounts, making it easier for users to manage their various email addresses.
+Another notable feature was its ability to aggregate multiple accounts, making it easier for users to manage their various email addresses seamlessly.
+This unified inbox feature enhanced convenience and efficiency, allowing users to view emails from different accounts in one place.
 It also had a built-in instant search tool, which made finding specific emails or contacts a breeze.

 Integration with Windows Live Services